 Everyone loves summer.
 How can you not?
 With the long days and memorable nights, it’s pretty much impossible to not have a good time when the living’s easy.
-But it’s recently been brought to our attention that fall has got the short end of the stick.
+It’s recently been brought to our attention that fall has got the short end of the stick.
 It seems that people are so busy mourning the passage of summer that they forget just how fun fall can be.
-Following a deep investigation, Luno Life has firmly concluded that the cold weather is nothing more than an added bonus to our new favorite season.
-Without further ado, here are Luno Life’s reasons why fall is the perfect time to car camp.
+Following a deep investigation, Luno has firmly concluded that the cold weather is nothing more than an added bonus to our new favorite season.
+Without further ado, here are five reasons why fall is the perfect time to car camp.

 Save money, live better

 Campsites aren’t the only bargain during the fall.
 Tons of equipment also goes on sale once summer draws to a close as people begin to swap their skis for snowboards.
 This year, REI’s highly anticipated labor day sale lasted through September 3rd, as did Backcountry’s semi-annual sale.
-These seasonal deals are a great excuse to hit up your beloved REI and get your hands on those mini cast iron skillets you’ve been eyeing for the past few weeks.
+These seasonal deals are a great excuse to hit up your beloved REI and get your hands on that camping air mattress or mini cast iron skillet you’ve been eyeing for the past few weeks.

 It’s possible to have too much fun in the sun.
 We love the sunlight as much as the next photosynthesizer, but one can only apply so much UV protection before it gets old.
 The more mild weather allows you to hike outdoors without drowning in your own sweat.
 Best of all, traveling later in the year will save you from the evil monsters that personally set out to ruin your life (a.k.a. mosquitoes).
 Mosquitoes thrive at temperatures of 80°F and hotter, but they close for business once things cool below 50°F. This temperature range is perfectly compatible with the autumn months so you won’t have to deal with those blood-sucking demons.

-It’s easy to beat the crowds when there are no crowds!
+Beat the crowds because there are no crowds!

 We travel to escape the hustle and bustle of our day to day lives.
 Nature offers a peaceful respite from the demands of our jobs and a welcome distraction from our seemingly endless unread emails.
 Unfortunately, anyone who has explored during the middle of July knows that the tranquility we seek can often be interrupted by hoards of people during the warmer months.
 We’re all for sharing the outdoors, but everyone has their limits.
 This disruptive influx of people is easily avoided during the autumn months when people have wrapped up their summer vacations.